 Reefer freight rates are also up slightly in June, with a current national average of $2.25 per mile.
 This is a $.10 jump from the May average.
 However, the average is down significantly from the June 2018 rate of $2.71.
 Reefer rates are highest in the West, averaging $2.35 per mile, and lowest in the Northeast, with an average of $1.76 per mile.
 Current load-to-truck capacity shows higher demand across the Southern states and low demand in most Northern states.

 National average flatbed rates are at $2.30 per mile, a tick up compared to the May average of $2.28.
 Flatbed rates averaged $2.82 one year ago.
-The highest average rates are in the Midwest at $2.63 per mile, and the lowest is on the west coast, at an average of $2.06 per mile.
-The strongest load-to-truck ratios continue to be in the Southeast and Northwest states, the weakest ratios are in the Midwest and east coast areas.
+The highest average rates are in the Midwest at $2.47 per mile, and the lowest is on the west coast, averaging $2.04 per mile.
+The strongest load-to-truck ratios continue to be in the Southeast and Northwest states, the weakest ratios are in the great lakes region.

 One of the biggest concerns facing many fleet operators right now is the shortage of drivers.
 For information on how to recruit and retain drivers in today’s market, visit the trucking blog at tcicapital.com and search “drivers”.
 Some recent articles include Recruiting Truck Drivers by Going Outside the Box, and Recruiting and Keeping Drivers.

 For more information on current freight trends, as well as up-to-date news about the trucking industry, visit the trucking news and information page.

 Freight factoring is a common financing solution for trucking companies to access cash that is tied up in their receivables.
 Instead of waiting weeks or even months for customer payment, get paid same-day with TCI Business Capital.
 We’re proud to be the top factoring company for trucking companies across the United States.

 To learn more about our freight factoring services, call TCI Business Capital at 800-707-4845 or contact us via the web.